ibuttimer/rock-paper-scissors-xtreme/README.md

 #### Game Play Page

   - The `Game Play` page is fully responsive, and allows each player to make a selection for each round.
 The available selection options is determined by the game variant being played.
   - The player may make their selection by clicking on the selection tile or entering the appropriate key.
-Please see the `Using the keyboard`, `Basic variant`, `Big Bang variant` and `Xtreme variant` section on the Rules Page for details of the keys.
+Please see the [Using the keyboard](https://ibuttimer.github.io/rock-paper-scissors-xtreme/test/generated/rules/rules.html#using-keyboard-info), [Basic variant](https://ibuttimer.github.io/rock-paper-scissors-xtreme/test/generated/rules/rules.html#basic-game-info), [Big Bang variant](https://ibuttimer.github.io/rock-paper-scissors-xtreme/test/generated/rules/rules.html#bigbang-game-info) and [Xtreme variant](https://ibuttimer.github.io/rock-paper-scissors-xtreme/test/generated/rules/rules.html#xtreme-game-info) sections on the [Rules Page](https://ibuttimer.github.io/rock-paper-scissors-xtreme/test/generated/rules/rules.html) for details of the keys.
   - The JavaScript to generate the HTML code is contained in [game-play.js](assets/js/views/game-play.js), and the CSS is in [styles-play.css](assets/css/styles-play.css).

 ###### Fig 7: Game Play Page